tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/快速入门_intl_en.md

 If the identity of your account is not verified, conduct identity verification in the [Account Center](https://console.cloud.tencent.com/developer).
 For more information, see [Identity Verification Guide](https://intl.cloud.tencent.com/document/product/378/3629).

 ## Step 3.
 Activate SES[](id:Step3)
 If the identity of your account is verified, click **Activate** to activate SES.
-After successful activation, you will get a free tier of 1,000 emails, and emails sent beyond the free tier will be charged.
+After successful activation, you will get a free tier of 1,000 emails.
+After the free tier is used up, your plans will be used automatically.
+If no plans are available, you will be charged on a pay-as-you-go basis.

 ## Step 4.
 Configure a sender domain[](id:Step4)
 >!
 A domain that has been registered for Tencent Exmail cannot be used as a sender domain.